Black Caps toss away advantage

 * Jayawardene digs into Smith

-Southee and Boult conceded 26 and 25 respectively from their eight overs; Bracewell had 0-26 from six while offspinner Mitchell Santner was spelled after two overs conceded nine.
+With one session remaining South Africa were 182-2 with Amla on 24 and JP Duminy not out 14.

-Wagner, back on his home ground, was the most economical with a dozen runs taken from his four overs.
+Wagner was the pick of the five-pronged attack with 1-29 from 13 overs; Bracewell [1-55 from 12] was a touch expensive though also lacked luck.

-The Black Caps named an unchanged line-up from the side frustrated by a weather-affected draw in Durban while Stiaan van Zyl replaced Elgar and will slot into the middle order.
+The Black Caps, who are striving to win their first series against South Africa, named an unchanged line-up from the side frustrated by a weather-affected draw in Durban while Stiaan van Zyl replaced Elgar and will slot into the middle order.

 Van Zyl made an unbeaten 101 on debut against the West Indies at Centurion in December 2014 though only has a modest test average of 27.30 from 11 tests after he was promoted up the order.